 For example, I searched for “bass” and got this:

 Below the first organic result for the G.H.
-Bass & Co. are a number of fishing-related websites.
+Bass & Co. is a number of fishing-related websites.
 I visited a few of those websites that were related to bass fishing and were located lower in the search results.
 I then opened a new tab and searched for “bass” again:

 Well, what do you know, information about the bass fish is displayed in the knowledge panel.
 Google has “personalized” my search results based on past search behavior.
 Ironically, it also provided a link for more results on the bass guitar, as well.